keepthrifty/keepthrifty.github.io/_posts/2018/2018-03-27-sleeping-on-the-floor.md

 Think about your own answer: If you sleep in a bed, why?

 If you're like most people, this question probably hasn't ever crossed your mind.
 In western cultures, beds are a fixture in our homes from childhood.
-Sleeping or the floor sounds more like a punishment than a viable alternative.
+Sleeping on the floor sounds more like a punishment than a viable alternative.

 What are the first words that come to mind at the thought of sleeping on the floor?
 Discomfort?
 Pain?
 Restlessness?